How to Fix Drain filter clog on LG WM4500HBA (Front Load)

 Step 1

-Unplug the washer from the wall outlet before doing anything else — working on a live machine risks electric shock and the control board can activate the pump unexpectedly.
+Start by unplugging the washer from the wall outlet before doing anything else.
+Working on a live machine poses risks of electric shock, and the control board can activate the pump unexpectedly.
 Open the lower kick panel by removing the two Phillips screws or releasing the snap-fit clips, then locate the small drain cap and hose on the left side.
 Place a shallow bucket or folded towels underneath, then slowly unscrew the drain cap to release trapped water; going slowly prevents a sudden flood across your floor.

 Step 2